dimr/mdm-app/README.md

 ## set up database with docker
-To initialize the database run the following commands:
+To initialize the database and create the tables run the following commands:

 ```
 docker build -t postgres/mdm-postgres:latest .